Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: Sturmian Sequences

 It is easy to see that in a Sturmian sequence of type $1$, the words $10$, $01$ and $11$ may appear, but not the word $00$.
-The same statements holds for sequences of type $0$, just exchanging the letters $0$ and $1$.
+The same statement holds for sequences of type $0$, just exchanging the letters $0$ and $1$.

 Given a Sturmian sequence $x$, there is naturally a subshift of $\{0,1\}^{\ZM}$ associated with it.
-It is by definition the set of all sequences $y$ such that $\Ll(y) = \Ll(x)$.
+It is by definition the set of all sequences $y$ such that $L (y) = L (x)$.
 It can also be defined as the closure of the orbit of $x$ in $A^\ZM$ (for the product topology).
 The two definitions are equivalent.
 It is of course shift-invariant (hence the name ``subshift''), and it is well known that it is minimal.

-Note that if $x$ has frequency of ones equal to $\alpha$, so do all the elements of its subshift.
+If $x$ has frequency of ones equal to $\alpha$, so do all the elements of its subshift.
 In particular, it makes sense to write that a Sturmian subshift is of type $0$ or of type $1$.
-Conversely, the subshift associated with $x$ is exactly the set of all Sturmian sequences which have the same frequency of ones.
+Conversely, the subshift associated with $x$ is exactly the set of all Sturmian sequences with the same frequency as $x$.
 Therefore, it makes sense to denote $\Xi(\alpha)$ the subshift associated with $\alpha \in (0,1)$.
+Sturmian sequences can be \emph{recoded} using the following substitutions.
+Define: